The Grifters (film): Production

 For the role of Lilly, Frears originally considered Cher but she became too expensive after the success of Moonstruck.
 Sissy Spacek also read the part of Lilly Dillon.

 Frears first contacted Anjelica Huston about playing Lilly in 1989 while she was filming Crimes and Misdemeanors, but after reading the script, she was unsure.

-Although she was "transfixed" by the story and the character, a scene in the script where Lilly is beaten so violently by Bobo Justus with a sack of oranges that she defecates alarmed her with its explicitness.
+Although she was "transfixed" by the story and the character, a scene in the script where Lilly is beaten so violently by Bobo Justus with a sack of oranges that she defecates alarmed Huston with its explicitness.
 A few months later, Frears contacted Huston again to see if she was still interested.
-Still wavering, Huston's talent agent Sue Mengers told her bluntly "Anjelica, if Stephen Frears tells you he wants you to shit in the corner, then that's what you must do."
+Still wavering, Huston's talent agent Sue Mengers told her bluntly: "Anjelica, if Stephen Frears tells you he wants you to shit in the corner, then that's what you must do."
 The next day Huston auditioned for the role in front of Frears at the Chateau Marmont.
-Frears' initial reluctance to cast Huston because she looked too much like "a lady", was resolved with the decision to cheapen her look with a bleached blond wig and "vulgar clothes."
+Frears' initial reluctance to cast Huston, because she looked too much like "a lady", was resolved with the decision to cheapen her look with a bleached blond wig and "vulgar clothes."
 To research her part, she studied women dealers at card parlors in Los Angeles County, California.

 The shoot was emotionally challenging for Huston.
 After completing the final scene between Lilly and Roy, she was so drained from the experience that she ran from the set and the studio.
 It took her hours to recover.
 After shooting the scene where Bobo Justus tortures Lilly for betraying him, Huston was so affected by the rough quality of the scene (which did not make the final cut of the film) that she spent that night throwing up.

-Annette Bening explained she accepted to get full frontally nude in this film because she felt the scenes were comedic rather than dramatic.
+Annette Bening explained that she accepted being full frontally nude in this film because she felt the scenes were comedic rather than dramatic.
 "I thought I could do them because of the context it was in.
 It made sense to me.
 It was appropriate to the part, it wasn't exploitative," she said.